nicklima/hostgator-react-app/README.md

 ### Extras

-Here are some extra items to increase the test score if applied.
+Here there are some extra items to increase the test score if applied.

 - [x] Use of automators (Gulp, Grunt or Webpack);
 - [x] Use of CSS preprocessors (SASS, LESS and etc.);